danramteke/danramteke.github.com/src/pages/blog/2019-10-15-appstore-script.md

 layout: layout:BlogLayout
 ---

+# Automating Your Upload to Testflight in 4 Easy Steps

 ## Motivation

 I was working on a project for a client where I was wrapping their website into a `WKWebView` in order to provide native BlueTooth access.